Introductory Note Trudo Lemmens

 This trial is not in the first place about euthanasia, or about an ideological struggle.
 It is about the allegedly “hopeless” psychological suffering of Tine Nys.
 It is about her alleged capacity for decision-making: to what extent is someone with autism capable of decision-making when they are seriously overwhelmed – that was very likely the case, as a result of her recent diagnosis, a relationship breakdown, a difficult childhood, unresolved traumas, and more generally a life that was not yet adjusted to her specific sensitivity?

 Perhaps you have already been extensively informed about the experience of adult, intelligent autistic women.
-To be sure, I share with you some of my concerns and insights.
+To make sure you are, I want to share with you some of my concerns and insights.

 I am not in principle against euthanasia, but it should not be used as a solution for suffering that is connected to, or the direct result of, societal failures